benjbuch/octo_waffle/README.md

 install.packages("data.table")
 ```

 _Note to macOS users:_ To use `data.table`’s parallel processing capability, you will need a version of OpenMP to be installed on your machine.
 Consider to follow the instructions on [https://github.com/Rdatatable/data.table/](https://github.com/Rdatatable/data.table/wiki/Installation#openmp-enabled-compiler-for-mac).
+For this workshop, this is optional.

 ### Getting Started

-Please check out the following sections to grasp an idea of some concepts in R and to familiarize with its usage.
-You do not need to understand everything and some things might be puzzling right now, but this will soon disappear.
+The following introductions are intended to give you some ‘background’ of R. You do not need to understand every line of code or recall everything from the text; some things might seem puzzling right now, but this will soon disappear.

-At the end of each section, you will find some questions for self-study.
+At the end of each part, you will find some questions for self-study.

 [Introductory Part 1](part_01-basic_interactions.md) will explore how to interact with R.

+[Introductory Part 2](part_02-data_structures.md) will introduce some common data types in R.

 ## Syllabus